 For more tips and tricks, you may want to see our ultimate guide to boost WordPress speed & performance.

 7. Check for Proper Tracking and SEO Integration

-If you’re a developer, then it is highly recommended that you implement version control for the site.
+If you are a developer, then it is highly recommended that you implement version control for the site.
 It is fairly easy to use GitHub or BitBucket.
-It is also recommended to create a staging site to ensure that you have a stable testing environment before pushing things live.
-Although this is recommended for all sites, it is a must if you’re working with a larger client.

-Now that you have familiarized yourself with the project, it is best to clean out all the unnecessary things.
-Delete all inactive themes and plugins.
-Delete all user accounts that are not needed.
+Now that you have familiarized yourself with the new website, it is best to clean out all the unnecessary things.
+Delete all inactive themes and plugins, along with all unneeded user accounts.

-You also need to log in to your WordPress database and optimize the database.
-Some bad plugins leave their database tables even after they’re deleted.
+You also need to log in to your WordPress database and optimize it.
+Some bad plugins leave their database tables even after they are deleted.
 If you notice any of those, then it is best to delete them.
-Read this beginners guide to WordPress database management.

 We hope that this article offered some insights on what you should do when inheriting a WordPress site.
 You may also want to see our expert picks for the best WooCommerce plugins and the ultimate WordPress SEO guide for beginners.